bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol v0.3 - Myths and Monsters**
 - [ ] **Active Goals - Mar 1 Sprint - More Content**
 	- [ ] **More Coins**
+		- [ ] Saturday:
+			- [x] Add all coin families and such
+		- [ ] Sunday:
+			- [ ] Payoff coins should have their soul icon gradually fade between the soul icon and the power's representative icon (don't do this for basic obols)
+			- [ ] Payoff coins with changing soul amounts should have an icon in their tooltip for that 'power'.
+This is just aesthetic.
+				- [ ] The tooltip should be (ICON) -> text.
+I believe monsters are already doing this?
+Can look for how they handle it for inspiration here.
+			- [ ] Implement variable payoff coins.
+Logically, the coins themselves should update their values as things happen.
+Game informs all coins in row whenever an event happens (basically anything...) which may cause payoffs to change.
+Call update_payoff on all coins, passing in the coinrow and any other relevant args.
+The coin then calcualtes its payoff and uses this to update.
+Coins have a new private member payoff, (PAYOFF) will now correspond to this.
+Payoff coin tooltips will use (PAYOFF) instead of (CURRENT_CHARGES)/(MAX_CHARGES).
+Update face label if needed when we do this.
+Face labels which are payoff types will use the payoff member to determine amount.
+			- [ ] Coins need to be able to store metadata for themselves.
+For example, erysichthon needs this for sure.
+And this would probably prove useful for certain payoffs as well in the future.
+Metadata stored in a map.
+Metadata map cleared on init coin.
+			- [ ] debug - comment out the cool intro bit - maybe just make this part of the debug flag in general for now.
+		- [ ] Week:
-		- [ ] **Thursday + Friday - Choose coins and make art icons**
+			- [ ] Work on implementing new power coins and their powers.
+			- [ ] Need to add a way to represent passives.
+Coins need an optional string for their passive, which shows above the power in their tooltip.
+Defaults to "".
+This is mostly needed for destroy for reward, but we can also slap rules text like "Doesn't flip" here for
+		- [ ] Add Coins and their Powers
-			- [ ] 7 Payoffs
+			- [ ] 8 Payoffs
-				- [x] Helios - Sunrise and Set - Gain 1 soul, plus another 3 souls for every coin to the right of this, then move once to the left.
+				- [ ] Helios - Sunrise and Set - Gain 1 soul, plus another 3 souls for every coin to the right of this, then move once to the left.
 Also blesses coins as it passes.
-				- [x] Icarus - Waxen Wings, Melting - Shards based on number of heads; but if every coins is on heads, destroyed
+				- [ ] Icarus - Waxen Wings, Melting - Shards based on number of heads; but if every coins is on heads, destroyed
-				- [x] Achilles - Held by the Heel - High shard reward, huge life loss on tails and destroy itself.
+				- [ ] Achilles - Held by the Heel - High shard reward, huge life loss on tails and destroy itself.
-				- [x] Tantalus - Distant Fruit, Fading Water - Whenever this card is on heads, gain souls then immediately turn it to tails.
+				- [ ] Tantalus - Distant Fruit, Fading Water - Whenever this card is on heads, gain souls then immediately turn it to tails.
-				- [x] Aeneas - Wasn't Built in a Day - Beneficial on both heads and tails, but lower payoff.
+				- [ ] Aeneas - Wasn't Built in a Day - Beneficial on both heads and tails, but lower payoff.
-				- [x] Orion - Hunting for Stars - Souls on heads; Arrows on tails (souls payoff is minimal)
+				- [ ] Orion - Hunting for Stars - Souls on heads; Arrows on tails (souls payoff is minimal)
-				- [x] Carpo - Infinitem Harvest - 0/2/4/6 souls - Increases by 2 each payoff (resets when the round ends).
+				- [ ] Carpo - Limitless Harvest - 0/2/4/6 souls - Increases by 2 each payoff (resets when the round ends).
+				- [ ] Telemachus - Following His Shadow - After 50 payoffs, transform into a random power coin, upgrade thrice, and consecrate permanently.
+Only available as Obol, cannot be upgraded.
-			- [ ] 23 Powers
+			- [ ] 21 Powers
-				- [x] Perseus - Gorgon's Gaze Reflected - Turn a coin to stone (never flips again, does not recharge) or unstone a coin.
+				- [ ] Perseus - Gorgon's Gaze Reflected - Turn a coin to stone (never flips again, does not recharge) or unstone a coin.
-				- [x] Hypnos - Bed of Poppies - Blank a tails coin.
+				- [ ] Hypnos - Bed of Poppies - Blank a tails coin.
-				- [x] Nike - Victory Above All - Consecrate a coin.
+				- [ ] Nike - Victory Above All - Consecrate a coin.
 For the rest of the round, that coin will always land on heads.
 At the end of the round, destroy it (doom it).
-				- [x] Triptolemus - Sow the Earth - Bury a coin.
-After 2 payoffs, dig it up and gain 5 Life and 5 Souls.
-1 charge always; life/souls increases with upgrades.
+				- [ ] Triptolemus - Sow the Earth - Bury one of your coins for 3 payoffs.
+When it returns, gain souls and heal.
-				- [x] Antigone - Bury Thy Brother - Bury a coin for 1 payoff.
+				- [ ] Antigone - Bury Thy Brother - Bury one of your coins for 1 payoff.
 Turn a random tails coin to heads.
-				- [x] Chione - Embracing Cold - Flip a coin to tails and freeze it.
+				- [ ] Chione - Embracing Cold - Flip a coin to tails and freeze it.
 If it is one of your coins, reduce its tails penalty to 0 this round.
-				- [x] Hecate - The Key to Magick - Choose a coin.
+				- [ ] Hecate - The Key to Magick - Choose a coin.
 Ignite it, Bless it, and make it Lucky.
-				- [x] Prometheus - The First Flame - Light a fire.
+				- [ ] Prometheus - The First Flame - Light a fire.
 All coins land on heads +0.5% more often for each fire lit this game (max +25%).
-				- [x] Phaethon - Reckless Charioteer - Destroy this coin.
-Gain 1 god power charge, 3 arrows, 5 souls, and 3 life.
+				- [ ] Phaethon - Smitten Upstart - Destroy this coin.
+Gain souls, arrows, life, and fully recharge patron.
 Upgrades each round.
-				- [x] Erysichthon - Faustian Hunger - Infinite uses.
+				- [ ] Erysichthon - Faustian Hunger - Infinite uses.
 Doesn't flip (use a separate sprite entirely to indicate this; it isn't a coin) Reflip a coin, then lose 1 life and permanently increase this amount by 1.
 When upgraded, the life loss is reset to 1.
 If you didn't use this at least once this round, curse this coin.
-				- [x] Dolos - Beneath Prosopon - Choose a coin.
+				- [ ] Dolos - Beneath Prosopon - Choose a coin.
 This coin permanently becomes a copy of that coin.
-				- [x] Eris - For the Fairest - Flip a coin, plus each other coin this power has been used on this round.
+				- [ ] Eris - For the Fairest - Flip a coin, plus each other coin this power has been used on this round.
 3/4/5/6 uses.
-				- [x] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)
+				- [ ] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)
-				- [x] Boreas - Northern Hail - Choose a coin.
+				- [ ] Boreas - Northern Hail - Choose a coin.
 Swap positions with it, then reflip this coin's new neighbors.
-				- [x] Daedalus - Automata Builderm - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.
+				- [ ] Daedalus - Automaton Builder - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.
 (Handling - Each side of this coin is the Daedalus power, which is "permaently copy another coin's power to this face.")
-				- [x] Plutus - Greed is Blind - Gain a coin with +6/-6 and flip it.
+				- [ ] Plutus - Greed is Blind - Gain a coin with +6/-6 and flip it.
 After payoff, destroy it.
 1/2/3/4 charges.
-				- [x] Midas - Golden Touch - Gain a golden Obol/Diobol/Triobol/Tetrobol!
+				- [ ] Midas - All that Glitters - Gain a golden Obol/Diobol/Triobol/Tetrobol!
 Golden coins do nothing, but can be used to pay for tolls or other abilities
-				- [x] Dike - Fair & Balanced - Change each coin to its other side.
+				- [ ] Dike - Fair & Balanced - Change each coin to its other side.
-				- [x] Jason - Roving Argonaut - Gain a golden fleece.
+				- [ ] Jason - Roving Argonaut - Gain a golden fleece.
 All coins cost 1 less soul for each golden fleece you have.
-				- [x] Sarpedon - Purifying Pyre - Ignite a coin.
+				- [ ] Sarpedon - Purifying Pyre - Ignite a coin.
 If it was already ignited, Bless it.
 If it was already blessed, destroy it and fully recharge your patron token.
-				- [x] Telemachus - Following His Shadow - After 50 payoffs, transform into a random power coin, upgrade thrice, and consecrate permanently.
-Only available as Obol, cannot be upgraded.
+				- [ ] Proteus - Water Shifts Shapes - Transforms into a random power each toss.
+If the power is used, this face permanently becomes that power.
+					- [ ] make icon

 		- [ ] **Weekend - Coin Implementations**

-- [ ] Atalanta - something to do with arrows.
+- [ ] Charon action ideas:
-- [ ] Philoctetes - arrows again
+	- [ ] Bury valuable coin.
-- [ ] Paris
+	- [ ] Ignite monsters.
-- [ ] Arcas
+	- [ ] Lucky monsters.
-- [ ] Orestes - madness
+	- [ ] Bless monsters.

 **Charon's Obol Beta - Coalescence**
 - [ ] **Content Wave 2**